Sonja Morgan Doing Business In France? ‘RHONY’ Star Learning About Wine

 A post shared by Sonja Morgan (@sonjatmorgan) on

 “Skinnygirl is a dietetic option to those who want to indulge, and Tipsy is a full-on alcoholic beverage.
 No pun intended.
 There are several products before and after Bethenny’s Skinnygirl Margarita (which she sold to Jim Beam) with the word Skinny, which has a thin or healthy connotation.
 I never thought she’d be mad about me partnering up with these guys that I worked with a lifetime ago in the restaurant biz.
 They trademarked the name Tipsy Girl because it had significance to them before they ever heard of Ramona or Bethenny.
 And it never had anything thing to do with health or dieting.
-Just imbibing and celebrating,” Morgan also pointed out in her blog, according to Bravo.
+Just imbibing and celebrating,” Morgan also pointed out on her blog, according to Bravo.

 Do you think Sonja Morgan is in France to expand upon her line of booze?
 Do you think Bethenny could get upset if this is the case, as she also has wines under her Skinnygirl brand?